8/3/2021

 John Walsh

+Hi.
 Good morning, everyone.
 Good morning.
-Wanted to build up on a couple of earlier questions.
-Appreciate the price-cost commentary for the balance of the year, but just wondering as you look across your portfolio and as we think about incrementals next year, where you think price will be most sticky?
-And maybe you can just remind us the historical experience coming off of the last deflationary cycle, I think.
-Under the prior segments, products held a little bit more price than the systems business, but any color there would be helpful.
+Wanted to build upon a couple of earlier questions.
+Appreciate the price-cost commentary for the balance of the year, but just wondering as you look across your portfolio and as we think about incrementals next year, where do you think price will be most sticky, and maybe you can just remind us the historical experience coming off of the last deflationary cycle.
+I think, you know, under the prior segments, products held a little bit more price than the systems business, but any color there would be helpful.

 speaker